Characteristics of Freighter Voyages

 The particular appeal of cargo vessel trips is that in general the passengers have free access to the bridge and all other facilities on board the ship and they can watch the captain and the officers at work.
 The chief will also show you the engine room.

 During a calm watch you will certainly have the opportunity to talk with the officer.
 However, an entertainment programme on board cannot be expected.
 Thus, you will have time for yourself and the tranquillity to read the books that have been piling on your shelves at home for a long time.
 A CD-player will enable you to listen to music or listen to the latest news with a long distance radio.
 Often games and books are available, as well as a television with DVDs.
+Some ships have a satellite receiver, which allows for TV reception on the sea.
 Mostly TV channels can only be received near the coast line.

 The descriptions of the trips also contain information regarding the usual times spent at the harbor.
 The time for shore leave depend on the cargo.
 The captain and the crew like to give advice, but often have hardly the time to go on shore themselves.
 Sometimes the lay times are only a couple of hours of during the night.
 Furthermore, the container terminals are often not in the reach of the city.
 The focus of cargo ship trips is the experience of modern seafaring.